-On November 30, 2020, the Officers of Goodfellow Inc. were as follows:
+On November 30, 2021, the Officers of Goodfellow Inc. were as follows:

-All of the directors and officers of Goodfellow have held senior positions with the Corporation for five years or more except for Alain Côté, and Eric Bisson.
+All of the directors and officers of Goodfellow have held senior positions with the Corporation for five years or more except for Alain Côté, Eric Bisson, and Harry Haslett.
 Alain Côté was appointed Director on April 13, 2018. Éric Bisson was appointed Vice-President, Quebec on December 30, 2019.
-On October 15, 2020, the Board announced the appointment of Mr. Douglas Goodfellow as Chairman of the Board, succeeding Mr. Claude Garcia who has been Chairman since 2012.
-Mr. Garcia continues to serve as Director and Chairman of the Compensation Committee.
-Also Mr. Alain Côté has taken on the new role of Lead Director.
-Mr. Douglas Goodfellow has been succeeded in the role of Secretary of the Company by Mr. Charles Brisebois, CFO.
+Harry Haslett was appointed Vice-President Atlantic Sales & Marketing on January 1st, 2021.
+On September 24, 2021 Normand Morin resigned of being a member of the Board of the Directors of the Company.
+Alain Côté was appointed Chairman of the audit committee.